open-telemetry/opentelemetry.io/content/en/docs/js/instrumentation_examples.md

 ---
-title: "Instrumentation Examples"
+title: Instrumentation Examples
 weight: 4
 ---

-Here are Some of the resources for Opentelemetry Instrumentation Examples
+Here are some of the resources for Opentelemetry instrumentation examples.

 ## Core Examples